votingworks/electionguard-kotlin-multiplatform/docs/GettingStarted.md

   }
 ```

-And you can also add it to your classpath to execute programs from the command line:
+And you can also add it to your classpath to execute [command line programs](CommandLineInterface.md):

 ```
 /usr/lib/jvm/jdk-19/bin/java \